0xRy4n/intercom-python-api/README.md

 {% note %}
-<h1>This package is deprecated and will no longer undergo development.
-Due to issues with the OpenAPI Specification of Intercom, it is difficult to generate a working client via code generation.</h1>
-<h2>It has been succeeded by https://github.com/0xRy4n/intercom-python-sdk</h2>
+**Note:** This package is deprecated and will no longer undergo development.
+Due to issues with the OpenAPI Specification of Intercom, it is difficult to generate a working client via code generation.
+It has been succeeded by https://github.com/0xRy4n/intercom-python-sdk</h2>
 {% endnote %}

 # Intercom Python API